torstenboettjer/sandbox/README.md

 ### Engineering Tools

 A standard toolset in system engineering is an enabler for long term quality and maintainability of the infrastructure code.
 In the sandbox it is deployed using **[Home-manager](https://nix-community.github.io/home-manager/)**, a nix extension that configures user environments through the `home.nix` file.
-Home manager supports two ways of deploying applications, programs and the packages. `programs` is always the prefered method, it refers to modules that install the software and configure system wide features when applicable.
+Home manager supports two ways of deploying applications, programs and the packages.
+For a develoment environment `programs` are the prefered method, it refers to modules that install the software and configure system wide features when applicable.
 The home manager [option search](https://home-manager-options.extranix.com/) provides an overview of available programs.
 ```ǹix
   programs = {
     direnv.enable = true; # https://direnv.net/